dy-fi/CodeSnatch/README.md

 | user profiles     | :white_check_mark:        |
 | improved OCR      | :small_orange_diamond:    |

-This project is in developement and more features will be added in the future.
+This project is in development and more features will be added in the future.
 Stay tuned!

 -----